nf-core/website/markdown/usage/troubleshooting.md

   �[0m
 ```

-You can check to verify that this is indeed a problem by using a Singularity Shell into your container and checking whether your required paths are available **inside** your container:
+You can verify if this is indeed a problem by using a Singularity Shell to access your container, and to check whether the required paths are available **inside** your container:

 ```bash
 singularity shell /path/to/work/singularity/imagename.simg